Requirements for all students enrolled in Nursing Courses.

 Due to changing clinical site and agency regulations, Salisbury University students who accept admission to any nursing program (BS, MS, DNP) must now complete drug screen testing to participate in clinical experiences.
 This testing is managed through the PreCheck system.
-Instructions for completion are provided by the nursing department.
+Instructions for completion are provided by the School of Nursing.
 The cost of testing is the responsibility of the student.
 It is highly possible that, in the near future, all students may be required to undergo additional drug screen testing for some or all clinical experiences including both routine and random drug screening.
-The Department of Nursing will provide information for students as it becomes available.
+The School of Nursing will provide information for students as it becomes available.
 Students who do not complete this requirement will be unable to remain in their respective programs.

 Waiver of Receipt of Department of Nursing Required Immunization(s)

-If a student is unable to receive required immunization(s) because of a medical contraindication, they must sign a Waiver of Receipt of Department of Nursing Required Immunization(s) form prior to each academic year for which they are not able to fulfill the requirement.
+If a student is unable to receive required immunization(s) because of a medical contraindication, they must sign a Waiver of Receipt of School of Nursing Required Immunization(s) form prior to each academic year for which they are not able to fulfill the requirement.
 The Waiver of Receipt of Required Immunizations must be signed by a licensed healthcare provider.

 Students Responsibilities for Health Maintenance